 The number of people who worked for pay or profit, performed unpaid domestic work, or had a job but were not able to work due to legitimate absence.
 For this indicator seasonally adjusted estimates are shown.

-Total employment in Alberta was nearly unchanged between March and April 2017, losing 300 jobs during that period.
-Since reaching an employment low in July 2016, Alberta has gained 39,300 jobs.
+Total employment in Alberta increased by 7,500 jobs between May and June 2017.
+Since reaching an employment low in July 2016, Alberta has gained 48,900 jobs.